PCC Angus Macpherson has announced a new grant fund of £50,000 for the communities of Wiltshire and Swindon.

 Wiltshire Youth for Christ

-Wiltshire Youth For Christ (WYFC) serves young people in Devizes, Trowbridge and surrounding areas.
-This funding will enable WYFC to undertake detached youth work across the county in towns and villages, engaging with young people to provide opportunities for them to share and process their experiences and concerns.
-This will be done using an accessible pop-up café (operated in line with social distancing guidelines).
+Wiltshire Youth for Christ (WYFC) serves young people in Devizes, Trowbridge and surrounding areas.
+This funding enabled WYFC to undertake detached youth work across the county in towns and villages, engaging with young people to provide opportunities for them to share and process their experiences and concerns.
+The project involved two senior youth workers, a bank of trained and DBS-checked local volunteers, and a purpose-built mobile pop-up cafe/van (operating in line with Covid requirements).
+Its aim was to listen to and engage with children and young people and provide a safe place to enjoy time with others at a time when so much remains closed.
+It has also helped them flourish now and as they return to full-time education.

-Young Melksham have been delivering services to young people in Melksham since 2011.
-This funding will enable them to provide detached youth work through trained Youth Workers, reaching out to support vulnerable young people, including those who are particularly disadvantaged, those with additional needs and those not observing social distancing rules.
+Young Melksham has been delivering services to young people in Melksham since 2011.
+This funding enabled it to provide detached youth work through trained youth workers, reaching out to support vulnerable young people, including those who are particularly disadvantaged, those with additional needs and those not observing social distancing rules.
 The detached youth work started in response to the Coronavirus situation when centre-based activities were suspended and remote support was offered to meet the needs of these vulnerable young people.
-Counselling has also continued and been scaled up to cope with demand and outreach workers also promote the online and virtual support offer.
+Counselling has also continued and been scaled up to cope with demand while outreach workers also promote the online and virtual support offered by Young Melksham.
+The skate park was a particular focus, but workers also visit the other areas where young people congregate.

 The RISE Trust